ibm-cloud-docs/enterprise-management/iam-act.md

 {: codeblock}

-## Updating a version by using the Terraform
+## Updating a version by using Terraform
 {: #update-act-terraform}
 {: terraform}